flightjs/generator-flight/README.md

 ## Running your app's tests

 The generated app uses a local installation of Karma to run the unit tests.
-When you have Karma globally installed, it's easy to run and then watch your unit tests in Chrome and Firefox:
+Karma makes it easy to run and automatically re-run your unit tests in real
+browsers:

 ```
 karma start